Azure/business-process-automation/README.md

 ## 4. Navigate to and open for editing, templates/parameters.json in your local directory
 1. Open a command window
 2. Clone the forked repo locally   - `git clone https://github.com/<your-account>/business-process-automation`
-3. Navigate to
-Update the three "value" fields below:
+3. Navigate to  your templates/parameters.json within your local repo Update the three "value" fields below:

 ![](images/edit_parameters1.png)

-4. projectName = must be a unique project name, keep to lowercase, alphanumeric characters only
+4. projectName: Must be a unique project name, keep to lowercase, alphanumeric characters only
-5. repository token: copy the personal access token you recently created
+5. repository token: Copy the personal access token you recently created
-6. repository url: paste the link of your forked repository  - should be something like https://github.com/<your-account>/business-process-automation
+6. repository url: Paste the link of your forked repository - i.e., https://github.com/<your-account>/business-process-automation

 ![](images/edit_parameters3.png)